-- Development to the south of 909 Main Road (including the former Eltham Shire Office site) should include landscaped front setbacks and retain established vegetation. - Development should respect and respond to identified heritage values within the precinct. - Development backing onto the railway car park should provide internal pedestrian connections through to Main Road.
+- Development to the south of 909 Main Road (including the former Eltham Shire Office site) should include landscaped front setbacks and retain established vegetation. - Development on the former Eltham Shire Office site (895 Main Road) should provide a boundary treatment and interface with the Eltham Library site which is sympathetic and responsive to that site.